The Real-Time Coaching Gap

 The root cause is structural.
 Most organizations have an SE:AE ratio that makes it impossible for every technical question to get answered live.
 You might have 4 SEs supporting 20 AEs.
 The math doesn't work.
 So AEs hit a technical wall, the deal pauses, and momentum dies.

 Post-call analysis can tell you that this is happening.
-Real-time coaching can stop it from happening in the first place.
+Real-time sales coaching can stop it from happening in the first place.

-What Real-Time Actually Means
+What Real-Time Sales Coaching Actually Looks Like

 Let's be precise, because "real-time" has become one of those words that means everything and nothing.